Expedition to Sichuan 2024

 Beautiful Labahe Nature Reserve as seen from Mount Erlang

-When Jon Hall contacted me last year with an offer to join him and some fellow travellers to revisit some of the locations I’d visited in Sichuan when I was living in China, I was a bit hesitant, considering how well I’d already done in that part of the country.
+When Jon Hall contacted me last year with an offer to join him and some fellow travellers to revisit some of the locations I’d visited in Sichuan when I was living in China, I was a bit hesitant, considering how well I’d already done in that part of the country (see my trip report to my previous trip to Sichuan).
 But when he mentioned a couple new locations I’d never visited – Roergai and Labahe – and the possibility of seeing a Chinese Red Panda, I was all in!

 Our main target for the expedition - Chinese Red Panda